nplrkn/alsoran/documentation/backlog.md

 - Remodel SCTP API to follow the one in the webrtc-sctp crate.

 # DONE
+- 1st worker initializes NG interface and 2nd worker joins in
+- 1st worker receives UP connection and adds 2nd worker
+- 1st worker receives DU connection and adds 2nd worker
 - Timing bug causing cu_can_connect_to_amf() to sometimes hang when logging disabled.
-Related to removal of expect_connection in test suite? - no repro
+No repro
 - Log interleaving when RUST_LOG=debug and multiple tests run in parallel - noop - just do RUST_TEST_THREADS=1
 - Two workers up
 - Use IP address instead of ports to distinguish NGAP, E1 and F1 endpoints